Who benefits from good pricing?

 1. It is aligned with strategic goals

-Some example of strategic goals are
+Some examples of strategic goals are

 - Increase revenues